 On the Politics BA at DMU you will learn about the theories and practices of power and governance, from local up to international level.
-As you progress through the course you will increasingly develop a range of skills that employers look for; skills such as communication, team working, the ability to critically analyse evidence, independent research and critical analysis.
-The only university in the UK to hold both Congress to Campus and European Parliament to Campus with former members of US Congress and former Members of European Parliament to enhance your study experience - A unique learning environment, with the opportunity to participate in real debates, attend conferences and learn from guest speakers which have included political figures such as the former Prime Minister Gordon Brown and the House of Commons Speaker, Rt Hon John Bercow - Placement opportunities with local, national and global companies including Rolls Royce, GlaxoSmithKline, Heathrow Airport and the House of Commons - One of only three universities to be named a Jean Monnet Centre of Excellence in 2013 In recognition of research and teaching excellence in European studies - Enjoy an international experience with #DMUglobal trips have included Hong Kong, Berlin, Brussels, Washington and New York
+As you progress through the course you will increasingly develop a range of skills that employers look for, such as communication, team working, the ability to critically analyse evidence, independent research and critical analysis.
+The only university in the UK to hold both Congress to Campus and European Parliament to Campus with former members of US Congress and former Members of European Parliament to enhance your study experience - A unique learning environment, with the opportunity to participate in real debates, attend conferences and learn from guest speakers which have included political figures such as the former Prime Minister Gordon Brown and the House of Commons Speaker, Rt Hon John Bercow - Placement opportunities with local, national and global companies including Rolls Royce, GlaxoSmithKline, Heathrow Airport and the House of Commons DMU is recognised as a Jean Monnet Centre of Excellence as a result of the high standards of research and teaching in European studies. - Enjoy an international experience with DMU Global trips have included Hong Kong, Berlin, Brussels, Washington and New York

 YEAR ONE: Introduction to Politics, Introduction to Contemporary International Relations, Global Comparative Politics, British Government and Politics YEAR TWO: Political Theory, Political Analysis, Politics in Action, Plus options from the following: Politics of the European Union, Unity and Diversity in, Contemporary America, Government and Business, Governance, Corruption and its Avoidance, Comparative Local Government* YEAR THREE: Dissertation, Plus options from the following: Globalisation and Democracy, American Presidency, Public Policy Making, Power, Politics and Morality, Politics of Nationalism, Managing the Environment, Government and Politics of China *Please note that the module option 'Comparative Local Government' is not currently available for the academic year 2020/21 due to issues arising from the COVID-19 pandemic.